tandero/tandero.github.io/content/now.md

 <!-- <img align="right" width="300" height="300" src="../attachments/Icon.jpg"> Comment -->

-I'm finishing my PhD at the University of Toronto.
+I was finishing my PhD at the University of Toronto.
 I had been aiming to graduate August 2020, but COVID has introduced delays.
+Unfortunately, I fell ill and have been on medical leave since January 2021.
+My life is functionally on hold until my health improves.

 I study meta-awareness and attention for my primary PhD work.
 See my [about page](../about) for more on that.